 It is true that medication can work—and work quickly.
 Unfortunately, it only addresses insomnia on the surface, without resolving the root of the problem.
 As a result, many people who take sleep medication find that the positive effects are short-lived.
 They have to continue increasing their dose or experimenting with new substance cocktails to approximate the immediate relief they found the first time.

 Therapy does require a greater investment of time and effort, but it also resolves sleep issues at the core.
 With our help, you can stop chasing sleep and start cultivating peace and calm in your body and mind.

 My problem is sleep, not anxiety.
 I doubt CBT for insomnia can really help.

-I am extensively trained in the scientific aspects of sleep, and I know that thoughts, emotions, and behavioral habits have an enormous impact on the brain’s ability to rest.
+We are extensively trained in the scientific aspects of sleep, and we know that thoughts, emotions, and behavioral habits have an enormous impact on the brain’s ability to rest.
 CBT is an effective method of treatment for insomnia because it addresses all of these factors.